 Graduate Research Development Program

-The GPSS Fall 2022 Graduate Research Development Program (GRDP) is now taking applications!
-Master's students are eligible to receive up to $1000 and doctoral students are eligible to receive up to $1500.
+The GPSS Spring 2023 Graduate Research Development Program (GRDP) is now taking applications!
+Master's and doctoral students are eligible for up to $850.
 Past and future GRDP guidelines will differ.
-Please submit applications by August 1 @ 11:59 EST. If you have already submitted an application and would like to amend it or if you have any questions, please contact Cissy Ming at firstname.lastname@example.org.
+Please submit applications by January 19, 2023 at 11:59 p.m.
+EST. If you have already submitted an application and would like to amend it or if you have any questions, please contact Cissy Ming at email@example.com.

 The Graduate Research Development Program (GRDP) is administered by the Virginia Tech Graduate and Professional Student Senate (GPSS) to provide monetary support for degree-contingent research conducted by Virginia Tech graduate students.
 This program is sponsored by the Graduate School and the Virginia Tech Office of the Provost.
 This funding opportunity is offered twice a year for each academic year, but applicants may only receive an award once in an academic year.
 Assistance through the GRDP is competitive and is awarded based on a review process to help ensure fair decisions.
 To increase the number of students benefiting from the program, priority will be given towards first-time awardees.

 If you have any questions, please email the GRDP Chair from your VT email.

 Fall 2022 GRDP Cycle.
 Download the Instructions, the Proposal Template, and the Advisor Approval letter using the buttons to the right.

 Selected proposals for Master’s students will be awarded up to $1000.
 Those for Doctoral students will be awarded up to $1500.
 This amount varies by academic year.